Academic Information for Master's Degree Students

 Synthesize diverse ideas to form an integrated whole relevant to a field of study by arranging and combining elements and parts into patterns or structures.
 The parts to be integrated may, to the extent necessary, come from a variety of disciplines;

-Make judgments about the value of relevant material, including the appropriateness and adequacy of any qualitative and quantitative methods used in its compilation, by employing a standard of internal or external appraisal.
-In evaluating the accuracy of a communication, a student will use an integration of theories, works of recognized excellence, facts and generalizations germane to a field; and
+Make judgments about the value of relevant material, including the appropriateness and adequacy of any qualitative and quantitative methods used in its compilation, by employing a standard of internal and/or external appraisal.
+In evaluating evidence or arguments, a student will use an integration of theories, works of recognized excellence, facts and generalizations germane to a field; and